What Is A Mortgage Insurance Premium (MIP)?

 Let’s take a look at some commonly asked questions about MIP.

-FHA loans are often seen as a good option for borrowers with less money saved up as they allow down payments as low as 3.5%.
+FHA loans are often seen as a good option for borrowers with less money saved up as these loans allow down payments as low as 3.5%.
 However, because of this, it’s impossible to avoid MIP on an FHA loan.

 In some cases, you may be able to have MIP removed.
 However, many FHA borrowers will pay MIP for the life of their loans.